 1. Online Learning Platforms

 A wide range of reputable online educational platforms is available for homeschooling.
 Udemy has the largest selection of video courses in the world.
-So, you can find a course on almost any topic, with some that are ready made for children; for example these coding for kids courses.
-Other excellent online learning platforms include Khan Academy, which offers short and specific lessons for a broad range of subjects, and Coursera, which provides courses from real professors.
+So, you can find a course on almost any topic, with some that are ready-made for children; for example these coding for kids courses.
+Other excellent online learning platforms include Codakid, which provides a wide range of lessons designed for kids to learn how to code, Khan Academy, which offers short and specific lessons for a broad range of subjects, and Coursera, which provides courses from real professors.

 2. ABC Mouse